Orthodontic x-rays: will you need them before getting braces?

 So x-rays have a place in checking for tooth decay and gum disease periodically depending on clinical risk.
 But they unfortunately have been misused by some dentists.

 Because we don’t cut out on the medical evaluation and your clinical safety at Straight Teeth Direct™ you are also given the choice and option to start treatment in the healthiest way possible, and as with any other orthodontic procedure, you’ll be given the option to share your x-rays.
-This will be done through your password protected account where you’ll be able to upload a copy of your most recent x-rays (small or OPG) and your gum scores.
+This will be done through your password protected account after your free e-consultation, where you’ll be able to upload a copy of your most recent x-rays (small or OPG) and your gum scores.

 This gives the opportunity to your orthodontist to access all your records and info when prescribing your treatment remotely.